Julia Louis-Dreyfus: Awards and nominations

 Julia Louis-Dreyfus has won the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series seven times: once for her role on The New Adventures of Old Christine (2006) and six consecutive awards for playing Selina Meyer on Veep (2012–17), as well as Outstanding Supporting Actress in a Comedy Series once for Seinfeld (1996).

-As of 2017, she holds the record for the most Primetime Emmy awards as an actor for the same role and is tied with fellow Northwestern University alum Cloris Leachman for the most acting Primetime Emmy awards (with eight).
+As of 2026, she holds the record for the most Primetime Emmy awards as an actor for the same role and is tied with Allison Janney, fellow Northwestern University alum Cloris Leachman, and Jean Smart for the most acting Primetime Emmy awards (with eight).
 She has also been nominated for nine Golden Globe Awards, winning one for Best Supporting Actress in a Series, Miniseries, or Television Film for her role as Elaine Benes on Seinfeld (1995).

-She has also been nominated for twenty-one Screen Actors Guild Awards and has won five for individual performance (nine altogether) for her work on Seinfeld (1997–98) and Veep (2014, 2017–18).
+She has also been nominated for twenty-one Actor Awards and has won five for individual performance (nine altogether) for her work on Seinfeld (1997–98) and Veep (2014, 2017–18).
 In 2016, she won the Crossover Talent award at the 4th Annual American Reality Television Awards.

 In 2018, she was the twentieth recipient of the Mark Twain Prize for American Humor.

 In 2023, the podcast she hosts, Wiser Than Me, won Apple's Best Podcast of the Year.